 I would also like to share another Bible passage and story, and you will understand later why I shared both stories.
 It is a story of Abraham, how God tested his faith, and Abraham passed the test.
 To this day Abraham is called the “Father of Faith.”
 Let’s learn from this interesting story.
 I thank God, we don’t need to be tested to sacrifice any of our loved ones like Abraham was, because Jesus has already been made a perfect sacrifice for us.
 Ibrahim’s test to sacrifice his son Isaac was the prophecy of what God was going to do, to sacrifice His son Jesus for the salvation of all mankind.
-And now through Jesus, God’s Seed, all the nations of the earth are blessed with everlasting permanent blessings.
-And all who believe Jesus, The Messiah; they can claim all God’s promises, by receiving The Lord Jesus Christ in their lives, and accepting His finished work of Salvation by faith.
+Human beings do not have to depend on their self-righteousness based on their performance anymore, because through Jesus’s righteousness, God’s Seed, all the people who believe in Him and receive the gift of salvation, will be made righteous by faith, and received everlasting permanent blessings.
+By believing on what Jesus, the Messiah has done, they can claim all God’s promises, by receiving the Lord Jesus Christ in their lives, and accepting His finished work of salvation by faith.

 God is merciful; His truly desire is to show mercy.
 In the book of Matthew chapter 5 verse 45 it says, “He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
 He will unconditional love us, but yet still discipline us as His Children because He wants the best for us.
 He has a way to correct and teach us things, and it is called pruning.